csecht/opencv-contour-utility/README.md

 Basic information, author, version, license, etc.: `python3 -m thresh_it --about`

 All windows, except for Settings, can be dragged to resize.
 In Ubuntu Linux, windows automatically size to easily fit on the screen.
-In macOS and Windows, however, image windows display their native sizes.
-For larger images, therefore, it is recommended to use the --scale (or -s) command line option to reduce window sizes to easily fit everything on the screen.
-For example, on a 13-inch MacBook Pro, the command `python3 -m  shape_it -i images/sample4.jpg -s 0.3` will make all image windows small enough so they can be easily rearranged (or manually resized).
+For larger images, therefore, you may want to use the --scale (or -s) command line option to reduce window sizes.
 The scale option does not change the export size of any saved image files.

 The Esc or Q key will quit any running module (except if "Histograms" window in `equalize_it.py` is currently selected; then just select one of the other windows to use a Quit key).
 From the command line, the usual Ctrl-C will also exit a module.